Package 'calibrar'

 lower

-Lower threshold value(s) for parameters.
+Lower bounds for parameters.
 One value or a vector of the same length as par.
-If one value is provided, it is used for all parameters.
-NA means -Inf.
-By default -Inf is used (unconstrained).
+NA is treated as -Inf.
+Default is unconstrained.

 upper

-Upper threshold value(s) for parameters.
+Upper bounds for parameters.
 One value or a vector of the same length as par.
-If one value is provided, it is used for all parameters.
-NA means Inf.
-By default Inf is used (unconstrained).
+NA is treated as Inf.
+Default is unconstrained.

 active